fjkrch/g1-factorized-latent-locomotion/README.md

-# DynaMITE: Dynamic Mismatch Inference via Transformer Encoder for Robust Humanoid Locomotion
+# DynaMITE: Dynamic Mismatch Inference via Transformer Encoder for Humanoid Locomotion

 We study whether a short-horizon transformer encoder can infer a factorized latent representation of hidden dynamics parameters — friction, mass, motor strength, contact properties, and actuation delay — from proprioceptive history alone.
 DynaMITE conditions both the policy and value function on this latent vector and trains per-factor auxiliary identification losses during PPO optimization.
 We evaluate on a Unitree G1 humanoid in Isaac Lab across four locomotion tasks with domain randomization.

-Across 5 seeds with deterministic 100-episode evaluation, **LSTM achieves the best aggregate reward on all four tasks**, with DynaMITE ranking second on push, randomized, and terrain.
+Across 5 seeds with deterministic 100-episode evaluation, **LSTM achieves the best aggregate reward on all four tasks** (p < 0.03 on all, paired t-test), with DynaMITE ranking second on push, randomized, and terrain.
-However, DynaMITE shows **lower sensitivity** than LSTM across all three OOD robustness sweeps (friction, push magnitude, action delay), and its factorized latent achieves a **0.500 ± 0.020 within-factor correlation score** across 3 seeds (chance = 0.20).
+DynaMITE shows **lower sensitivity than LSTM** across three tested OOD perturbation types (friction, push magnitude, action delay; n = 3 seeds), and its factored latent achieves a **0.500 ± 0.020 score on a custom within-factor correlation metric** across 3 seeds (chance = 0.20).
-The main value of DynaMITE lies in **robustness under dynamics shifts and latent interpretability**, not aggregate reward.
+DynaMITE did not outperform LSTM on nominal reward.
+Its potential value is a **tradeoff: worse in-distribution performance for lower OOD sensitivity and partial latent factor alignment**.

 ---

 ## Contributions

-1. **Factorized latent dynamics inference.** A transformer encoder maps an 8-step (160 ms) observation–action history to a 24-d latent vector decomposed into 5 semantically-aligned subspaces (friction, mass, motor, contact, delay).
+1. **Factorized latent dynamics inference.** A transformer encoder maps an 8-step (160 ms) observation–action history to a 24-d latent vector decomposed into 5 subspaces intended to align with ground-truth dynamics parameters (friction, mass, motor, contact, delay).

 2. **Per-factor auxiliary supervision.** Each subspace is trained against the corresponding ground-truth dynamics parameter via MSE loss during training.
 At deployment, no privileged information is required.

 3. **Controlled comparison** of MLP, LSTM, Transformer, and DynaMITE policies under identical PPO training on the same four tasks, with shared observation/action embeddings, policy heads, and value heads.
+LSTM outperformed all other methods on aggregate reward.

-4. **Latent disentanglement analysis.** Under a within-factor correlation metric (see [Evaluation Protocol](#evaluation-protocol)), the learned factored subspaces achieve a mean score of 0.500 ± 0.020 across 3 seeds (chance = 0.20 for 5 factors).
+4. **Latent factor alignment analysis.** Under a custom within-factor correlation metric (see [Evaluation Protocol](#evaluation-protocol)), the learned subspaces achieve a mean score of 0.500 ± 0.020 across 3 seeds (chance = 0.20 for 5 factors).
+This indicates partial alignment but is not measured using standard disentanglement benchmarks.

 5. **Single-GPU reproducible pipeline.** `reproduce_all.sh` trains 69 runs (3 seeds) + evaluates + runs OOD sweeps + latent analysis + generates tables/figures in ~12 hours on an RTX 4060 Laptop GPU.
 The full 5-seed experiment set reported below took ~24 hours.